divyanshu-rawat/Passport-Authenticated-Rest-Api/README.md

 ### Description

-*  Developed a full-fledged REST API server with Express, MongoDB and Mongoose
+* Used JSON web tokens for token-based user authentication
-*  Serve up various REST API end points together with interaction with the MongoDB server.
+* Used Passport module together with passport-local and passport-local-mongoose for setting up local authentication within server.

 ### Installation Instructions :grey_exclamation: